The Werewolf Caper:

-All of which says nothing whatsoever to resolve the internal contradiction she has now inserted by first having Lupin and Black claiming that the staff managed to hush up the whole thing, Dumbledore forcing a vow of silence regarding the incident from Snape — and then to have Lily nagging Snape for his “ingratitude” over James having saved his life, afterwards.
+All of which says nothing whatsoever to resolve the internal contradiction she has now inserted by first having Lupin and Black claiming that the staff managed to hush up the whole thing, Dumbledore forcing a vow of silence regarding the incident from Snape — and then to show Lily nagging Snape for his “ingratitude” over James having saved his life, afterwards.
 What were they doing, boasting of it in the common room?
-(For the record; I am quite sure that James made certain that Lily learned about his having saved her ugly puppy in order to impress her, and put her under some form of obligation.
+(For the record; I am absolutely convinced that James made very certain that Lily learned about his having saved her ugly puppy in order to impress her, and put her under some form of obligation.
 He clearly had designs about turning the whole episode to his benefit in aid of his courtship.)

 And for that matter where does Lily actually fit into the equation now that we know that she wasn’t just some random girl off on the periphery who decided to mix in, but one of the central motivating factors involved in the whole disgusting business.

-I’m not sure that we aren’t supposed to conclude that after what we saw in DHs that “not-so-saintly-Lily” just plain didn’t really deserve anything better than a smarmy, useless, grinning lout like James Potter.
+I’m not sure that we aren’t supposed to conclude that after what we witnessed in DHs that “not-so-saintly-Lily” just plain didn’t really deserve anything better than a smarmy, useless, grinning lout like James Potter.

 So let’s all go back to the drawing board.
 Again.